-The Government Response confirms that the RO remains open for new registrations until 31 March 2017 for projects below 5MWp in size, so all of the Group's existing pipeline PV assets below 5MW are eligible for accreditation under the RO.
-DECC confirmed however that they will continue to monitor the small scale solar PV deployment pipeline and will consider taking measures to protect the LCF.
-It should be noted that the proposed changes to the RO regime are being challenged by judicial review.
+The RO remains open for new registrations until 2017, so all of the Group's existing pipeline PV assets above 5MW are eligible for accreditation under the RO.

 In the December 2012 Banding Review, DECC confirmed the level of Renewables Obligation support for large scale ground-based and roof mounted solar PV installations for the period 2013-2017.